Political Polarization Is Ego Polarization

 - Parents need to attach to their children in order to protect and care for them, and children need to attach to their parents in order to encourage their parents to attach to them.

 4 Possible Solutions

-- The four solutions are: (1) spread out your attachments; (2) lessen your attachments; (3) lessen your ego or self-esteem; (4) develop and improve your perspective taking.
+- The four solutions are: (1) spread out your attachments; (2) lessen your attachments; (3) lessen your ego or self-esteem; (4) develop and improve your perspective-taking.

-Solution one.
-Spread your identity or attachments out to a broad or broader base.
+- Spread your identity or attachments out to a broad or broader base.

 - You explore and examine your attachments and reduce them over time to the essential ones for your life goals.

-- REBT teaches unconditional self-acceptance (USA) as a way for people to detach from their problems and trials in order to be better able to either cope with or to problem-solve them.
+- REBT teaches unconditional self-acceptance (USA) as a way for people to detach from their problems and trials in order to be better able to either cope with or problem-solve them.